Dhaval-loncha/E_Commerce_Website/README.md

 4. Run the admin panel:
     ```bash
-    npm start
+    npm run dev
     ```

-   This will start the admin panel on `http://localhost:4000` (or the port you configured).
+   This will start the admin panel on `http://localhost:5174`.

 ---